Mike Derks (musician): Guitars used

-Balsac currently plays Schecter Guitars and Krank amplifiers.
+Derks currently plays Schecter Guitars and Krank amplifiers.
 For a time, he played guitars that were similar in shape to the Gibson Explorer (for a brief time, he actually played one) - most photographs are seen of him playing ESP's equivalent.
 Before his Schecter endorsement, he played a custom signature variant of the ESP EX series, which features a single EMG 81 bridge pickup and a custom Balsac graphic.

-In the video to "Immortal Corrupter," he is seen playing a yellow-to-black Washburn Dimebag Darrell 333 guitar with red lightning bolts.
-Only two people had this paint job - Balsac and Dimebag Darrell himself.
-Balsac's guitar was stolen after the August 16, 2002 Dave Brockie eXperience concert which was recovered and given back to him by a fan in 2010.
+In the video to "Immortal Corrupter", he is seen playing a yellow-to-black Washburn Dimebag Darrell 333 guitar with red lightning bolts.
+Only two people had this paint job - Derks and Dimebag Darrell himself.
+Derks's guitar was stolen after the August 16, 2002 Dave Brockie eXperience concert which was recovered and given back to him by a fan in 2010.
 He owned a Steinberger P-series guitar, an instrument he seemed to like, though few of his fans thought it wasn't a real guitar.
 It was sold on eBay in 2005.
 He played Fernandes guitars for a time in 1997–1999.

 In 2012, Schecter announced two signature models to be released in the year.
 It is based on a design made by ex-Nevermore guitarist Jeff Loomis.
 One model will feature a single Seymour Duncan Blackout Phase 2 pickup with a Tune-O-Matic bridge, along with a custom Balsac graphic where the neck pickup would be, and the 2nd model will feature 2 EMG 81 pickups and a Floyd Rose tremolo system, while being devoid of the Balsac graphic.
 Both guitars will have a single Balsac inlay on the 3rd fret.

 He has played through Fatboy, Crate, Marshall, and Mesa Boogie amplifiers in the past.
 He claims he has been using Mesa/Boogie gear for over 20 years, using a Simulclass 295 Stereo power amp since 1989 and a TriAxis preamp since they were first released.